-The State Plan must include: Included?
-The Wagner-Peyser Act Employment Service is co-located with one-stop centers or a plan and timeline has been developed to comply with this requirement within a reasonable amount of time (sec 121(e)(3)); 2.
-If the State has significant MSFW one-stop centers, the State agency is complying with the requirements under 20 CFR 653.111, State Workforce Agency staffing requirements; Yes 3.
-If a State Workforce Development Board, department, or agency administers State laws for vocational rehabilitation of persons with disabilities, that board, department, or agency cooperates with the agency that administers Wagner- Peyser Act services, Adult and Dislocated Worker programs and Youth Programs under Title I; and Yes 4.
-SWA officials: Initiate the discontinuation of services; Make the determination that services need to be discontinued; Make the determination to reinstate services after the services have been discontinued; Approve corrective action plans; Approve the removal of an employer's clearance orders from interstate or intrastate clearance if the employer was granted conditional access to ARS and did not come into compliance within 5 calendar days; Enter into agreements with State and Federal enforcement agencies for enforcement-agency staff to conduct field checks on the SWAs' behalf (if the SWA so chooses); and Decide whether to consent to the withdrawal of complaints if a party who requested a hearing wishes to withdraw its request for hearing in writing Yes
+The State Plan must include: Include or ne Wagner-Peyser Act Employment Service is co-located with one-stop centers a plan and timeline has been developed to comply with this requirement within easonable amount of time (sec 121(e)(3)); Yes wi the State has significant MSFW one-stop centers, the State agency is complying th the requirements under 20 CFR 653.111, State Workforce Agency staffing quirements; Yes Sta de Pe a State Workforce Development Board, department, or agency administers ate laws for vocational rehabilitation of persons with disabilities, that board, partment, or agency cooperates with the agency that administers Wagner-yser Act services, and Dislocated Worker programs and Youth Programs under Title I; and Yes 4.
+SV WA officials: Yes 1) Initiate the discontinuation of services; 2) Make the determination that services need to be discontinued; 3) Make the determination to reinstate services after the services have been discontinued; 4) Approve corrective action plans; 5) Approve the removal of an employer's clearance orders from interstate or intrastate clearance if the employer was granted conditional access to ARS and did not come into compliance within 5 calendar days; 6) Enter into agreements with State and Federal enforcement agencies for enforcement-agency staff to conduct field checks on the SWAs' behalf (if the SWA so chooses); and 7) Decide whether to consent to the withdrawal of complaints if a party who requested a hearing wishes to withdraw its request for hearing in writing before the hearing.